 Here are the resources we’ll need in this project:

-• Eclipse IDE – you can download and install it from here.
+- IntelliJ IDEA Community – You can download and install it from here.
 Remember that you can also use any other Java IDE of your choice.

 Setting Up Our Project

-To create a new Class file, we’ll right-click on the “src” folder, select New > Class, and name it as “TestEmail”.
+Next, we need to create a new Class file, which we can do by right-clicking on the java folder inside the test directory.
+As we’re using Selenium for testing, let’s select New > Java Class, and name it TestEmail.
 This class will contain the coding logic for using Selenium for email validation.

 After successfully setting up our project, we can now start getting our hands dirty by writing a script that can verify email using Selenium.